dakula009/China_CoronaVirus_Data_Miner/README.md

 #### Update 02-07-20: Added a new capability to get province level data.

-#### Update 02-15-20: Added a new field '新增确认' for newly added confrimed cases, as the data source now provides such info.
+#### Update 02-15-20: Added a new field '新增确认' for daily added confirmed cases, as the data source now provides such info.

 ⚠️ Disclaimer / Warning!
 This repository/project is intended for Educational/Research Purposes ONLY.